Capital Investment Initiative (CII)

 - Expenditure on buildings, building modifications, mobile assets, transport and office equipment e.g. desks, chairs, filing cabinets, computers for administration, forklifts, cleanrooms, insulated panels and doors, refrigeration and building services.
 (This list is not exhaustive but reflects some of the key items that are not eligible).

-- Software directly relevant to routine business activities such as payroll systems, accountancy packages. e.g. ERP and SAGE.
+- Software directly relevant to routine business activities such as payroll systems or standalone accountancy packages.

 - Investment in training and salaries.